tink-crypto/tink/README.md

 # Tink

-Tink is a small crypto library that provides a safe, simple, agile, fast and fun way to accomplish some common crypto tasks.
+Tink is a small cryptographic library that provides a safe, simple, agile and fast way to accomplish some common cryptographic tasks.
 It is written by a group of cryptographers and security engineers at Google, but it is not an official Google product.

 ## Getting started